Compare Fleet Insurance Quotes

 What is fleet insurance?

-The number of vehicles you can have on a fleet policy depends on the insurer you decide to take out a policy with, as they all set their own limits.
+The number of vehicles you can have on a single fleet policy will also depend on the insurer you decide to take out a policy with, as they all set their own limits.
 With some insurers you’ll only need a minimum of two vehicles in your fleet in order to qualify for fleet insurance, while others will need you to have at least three or even four.

-The maximum number of vehicles you can have under a fleet insurance policy, this is usually more flexible, and with some insurers you could have hundreds or even thousands of cars or vans covered by a single fleet insurance policy.
+When it comes to the maximum number of vehicles you can have under a fleet insurance policy, this is usually more flexible than the minimum number.
+Some insurers allow for hundreds or even thousands of cars or vans covered to be covered by a single fleet insurance policy.

 What vehicles can I cover on a fleet insurance policy?

-In most cases, you’ll be able to insure a range of different vehicles under a standard fleet insurance policy, provided they aren’t modified in a disqualifying way.
+In most cases, you’ll be able to insure a diverse range of different vehicles under a standard fleet insurance policy, provided they aren’t modified in a disqualifying way.
 For example, cars, vans and motorbikes can all be covered under a single policy (sometimes known as a ‘multi-vehicle’ fleet policy).
 The obvious benefits of such a policy are that you can cover varying vehicle types from your fleet under one insurance plan for convenience.

 Why should I choose fleet vehicle insurance?